Freeman Wills Crofts

 The heroines of Inspector French and the Starvel Tragedy and Sudden Death are both struggling to find a job and a career, one that will enable them to support themselves.
 These passages are not explicitly feminist.
 But they are consistent with contemporary feminism, in that they recognize the importance of women's jobs.

-As in The Hog's Back Mystery, there is a sentence similar to the "Had I But Known" statements in the Rinehart School.
-See just after the message delivered by Roper to the heroine fairly near the start of Chapter 1.
+As in The Hog's Back Mystery, there is a sentence similar to the "Had I But Known" statements in Mary Roberts Rinehart and her followers.
+See just after the message delivered by Roper to the heroine (fairly near the start of Chapter 1).

 Similarly in Inspector French and the Starvel Tragedy, the nice young heroine has come home from boarding school to stay with her uncle.
 But she really doesn't know or learn that much about her uncle's private affairs.
 Or about his new servants the Ropers, his lawyer Oxley, his neighbor Markham Giles or his doctor Dr. Philpot.
 She has very little in-depth knowledge of these folks.
 And when the killing takes place, she is unable to provide the police with much actual information.